fscm/docker-redis/README.md

 ### Usage

-This image as the following Redis utilities:
+This image has the following Redis utilities:

 - `benchmark` - The Redis benchmark utility that simulates running several commands at the same time.